Deepak2405/Ridge-i-Assignment/README.md

 Further, for the purpose of comparison, we have used simple convolutional neural network model where the CNN architecture is same as architecture used for image classifer network by the other models.

+The report of this assignment can be downloaded at Report.pdf
 ## How to use

 To run end-to-end model , type